Lramseyer/vaporview/API_DOCS.md

 # Vaporview URI schema (proposal)

 Vaporview will start supporting URIs to navigate within the viewer.
 It will use the scheme **waveform** to denote that it is a waveform document.
 Much like how VScode supports fragments to select lines and ranges of lines, vaporview schemes will support time values, time ranges, and instance paths of signals.
-All tree itmes in the netlist view will contain their respective URIs as the resourceUri field, and support drag and drop.
+All tree items in the netlist view will contain their respective URIs as the resourceUri field, and support drag and drop.
 This way, if you want your extension to support dragging and dropping netlist items, you can.

-The **fragment** of the URI can contain an instance path, time value, or time range, and will be delimeted by an "&"
+The **fragment** of the URI can contain an instance path, time value, or time range, and will be delimited by an "&"

 **Time** and **Time ranges** will be encoded as **t:5000** or **t:4000ns** (units are optional) for a time range, use a dash to delimit